 1. Clean out the junk drawer.

-No, your junk drawer did not magically organize itself.
+No, your junk drawer will not magically organize itself.
 I know that was your Christmas wish, but I'm sorry to tell you that the drawer did not get the memo.
 You can do it, though — and if you do it how I did it, you might not even need to buy an organizer.

 2. Oil and repair your wood utensils and cutting boards.